 What operators actually care about

-Fewer cold-start maintenance callbacks
+Fewer repeated maintenance callbacks

 Staff and vendors receive unit, comfort impact, heat concern, access, proof, prior ticket, owner-pressure, and callback details before responding.